American Indian boarding schools in Wisconsin: Daily life

 In 1896, daily life in the Tomah Indian Industrial School followed a strict routine.
 The boys generally took care of manual labor such as farming operations, managing stock, and carpentry.
 The girls received lessons on domestic duties, including but not limited to sewing, cooking, and laundry.

 The sewing room was the space most frequently attended by the girls.
 By the end of the school year, each girl in the sewing class would be able to take a piece of cloth and make a dress for any child without any help.
 The girls were taught long and short stitch embroidery as well.

-Divine services (church) was attended by all the students in the city of Tomah on Sunday afternoons.
+Divine services (church) were attended by all the students in the city of Tomah on Sunday afternoons.
 The superintendent conducted Sabbath school at 2 p.m., which was attended by all students and faculty members.

 A model for other Indian boarding schools

 Over 2,000 students were admitted during the operating years of the Tomah Indian Industrial School.
 The school was known for diminishing the Native American children's cultural background and making them more Americanized.
 The school had goals that were reflective of the educational goals of white administrators and policy makers of the time.
 Examples of how these goals were achieved included religious conversions, celebrations of U.S. federal holidays, attending regular church services, learning patriotic and folk music, giving different names to the children, and learning English.
 The school was well-liked by the U.S. Department of the Interior.
 Tomah Indian Industrial School was seen as a model for how other schools at the time could develop.